 4th Grade Music Notes

-- I will be able to act out a character
+- I will be able to READ MUSIC

 - I will be able to hold my recorder correctly

 - I will be able to respond to music with movement.

 Songs We Have Learned

 Down the River

 We also created our own rainstorms using body percussion

 Performance is one of the Indiana State Music Standards and at Joan Martin each grade level has ONE concert a year.
 This concert is our "test" for the semester and all students will be receiving a grade for their effort and personal best during the concert.